gleechi/gleechi.github.io/pages/0.15.0/unity/VirtualGrasp_UnityAPI.md

 | **returns** |[VG_ReturnCode](#vg_returncode) | VG_ReturnCode describing the error state of the function call.|

 **Remark:**
- The specified object should have JUMP_PRIMARY_GRASP interaction type and has added primary grasps ín the grasp db.
+ The specified object should have JUMP_PRIMARY_GRASP interaction type and has added primary grasps ï¿½n the grasp db.